csfeeser/pcds-server/README.md

 sed -i "s/REPLACE_WITH_INSTRUCTOR_FQDN/$(hostname --fqdn)/" client_setup.sh
 sudo cp client_setup.sh /var/www/static/setup.sh

-# Start the server
+# Start the server in the background
-./pcds-server
+nohup ./pcds-server > ~/pcds-server/pcds-server.log 2>&1 &
+echo "Server started with PID $!"
 ```

 The server runs on port **2225** and is viewable in **aux2**.